PolyLvst/does-git-push-old-commit/readme.md

-# Git Pushes All Commit In The Branch if you see this
+# Git will not push older commit